casys-kaist/LineFS/docs/README.md

 scripts/run_kernfs.sh
 ```

-We need to execute this script on all three host machines.
+You have to execute this script on all three host machines.
 After running the script, *kernel workers* wait for SmartNICs to connect.

-### 8.3.
+### 8.4.
 Run NICFS on SmartNIC

-We need to execute this script on all three SmartNICs.
-Run them in the reverse order in which they are defined as `hot_replicas` at `libfs/src/distributed/rpc_interface.h`.
+Execute the same script, `scripts/run_kernfs.sh`, on all three SmartNICs.
+Run them in the reverse order of the replication chain.
+The replication chain is defined as `hot_replicas` at `libfs/src/distributed/rpc_interface.h`.
 For example, if they are defined as below,

 ```c
 static struct peer_id hot_replicas[g_n_hot_rep] = {
     { .ip = "192.168.13.114", .role = HOT_REPLICA, .type = KERNFS_NIC_PEER},  // SmartNIC on host machine 1